 - Select the Data table tab.

-Tip: If you are already in an analysis, simply use the sidebar to open the Analyze menu, then select the name of the analysis you want to see and go to the Data table tab.
+Tip: If you are already in an analysis, select Analyze ( ) in the sidebar, then select the name of the analysis you want to see and go to the Data table tab.

-- Select Filter Builder to open the filtering menu.
+- Select Filter builder above the data table to open the filtering menu.

 - Add a condition to see a list of available filters.

-- Select the filter you would like to apply.
+- Select the filter you want, then Add or Apply it to the filter builder.

 To add an "and" statement, Add a condition to the next row.